kreier/llama.cpp-jetson.nano/README.md

 curl -fsSL https://kreier.github.io/llama.cpp-jetson.nano/install.sh | sh
 ```

 There is also a variant compiled with gcc 9.4 that works.
-Try with:
+Details are [described here](#running-with-gcc-94).
+Try it with:

 ``` sh
 curl -fsSL https://kreier.github.io/llama.cpp-jetson.nano/install9.sh | sh